 Many Seventh-day Adventists adhere to specific lifestyle principles that can make them stand out from those in other Christian denominations.
-Whether it’s going to church services on Saturday or the popular Adventist entrée of “Haystacks.”
+Whether it’s going to church services on Saturday or eating the popular Adventist entrée of “haystacks.”

 To give you a closer look at what it means to live like an Adventist, here are some answers to commonly-asked questions about this group of Christians.
 We hope this can give you a glimpse of the reasoning behind these distinctive lifestyle choices.